the-events-calendar/event-tickets/readme.txt

 = [4.5.7] 2017-10-18 =

 * Tweak - Improved compatibility of the "Attendees Export" CSV with Excel and other programs by removing line breaks from multi-line fields in the CSV (props: @twodoplhins) [80563]
+* Tweak - Improve contrast on labels for ticket settings [93919]

 = [4.5.6] 2017-09-20 =